 – following this agreement to delete, approval by Member States, by consultation.

 Approval of the deletion of Recommendations and Questions by consultation may be undertaken when using either of the procedures described in § 10.3 or § 10.4.
-The Recommendations and Questions proposed for deletion may be listed in the same Administrative Circular treating draft Recommendations under either of these two procedures. ______________
+The Recommendations and Questions proposed for deletion may be listed in the same Administrative Circular treating draft Recommendations under either of these two procedures.
+As regards deleted ITU-R Recommendations incorporated by reference in the Radio Regulations, information shall be provided to the effect that the ITU-R Recommendations in question remain in force only subject to the application of the relevant provisions of the Radio Regulations until such time as a WRC takes a decision on the matter.

+______________